 In the past, many products billed as identity protection were little more than credit monitoring services.
 However, today’s top solutions go far deeper.

 With so much of our data being used and stored online, privacy-shielding programs have evolved — and risen in demand.
-In fact, a survey by the advisory and brokerage firm Willis Towers Watson found that employees now view voluntary benefits like identity protection as essential.
-That’s just one reason why around 30 percent of the Fortune 500 offers Allstate Identity Protection as an employee benefit.
+In fact, a recent survey by the advisory and brokerage firm Willis Towers Watson found that employees now view voluntary benefits like identity protection as essential.
+That’s just one reason why around 30 percent of the Fortune 500 offers PrivacyArmor as an employee benefit.

 Our powerful technology gives members the tools they need to help monitor their data across a wide variety of accounts and networks, from social media sites to the dark web.
 If fraud is detected, we step in with customizable alerts, round-the-clock recovery support, and even reimbursement policies.